History of Myanmar: Early Bagan

 Principality of Pagan at Anawrahta's accession in 1044 CE.

 Anawrahta was the founder of the Pagan Kingdom.

 Pagodas and kyaungs in present-day Bagan, the capital of the Pagan Kingdom.

-The Burmans who had come down with the early 9th Nanzhao raids of the Pyu states remained in Upper Burma.
+The Burmans who had come down with the 9th-century Nanzhao raids of the Pyu states remained in Upper Burma.
 (Trickles of Burman migrations into the upper Irrawaddy valley might have begun as early as the 7th century.)
-In the mid-to-late 9th century, Pagan was founded as a fortified settlement along a strategic location on the Irrawaddy near the confluence of the Irrawaddy and its main tributary the Chindwin River.
+In the mid-to-late 9th century, Pagan was founded as a fortified settlement along a strategic location on the Irrawaddy near the confluence of the Irrawaddy and its main tributary, the Chindwin River.

 It may have been designed to help the Nanzhao pacify the surrounding countryside.
-Over the next two hundred years, the small principality gradually grew to include its immediate surrounding areas— to about 200 miles north to south and 80 miles from east to west by Anawrahta's accession in 1044.
+Over the next two hundred years, the small principality gradually grew to include its immediate surrounding areas, to about 200 miles north to south and 80 miles from east to west by Anawrahta's accession in 1044.

 Pagan Empire (1044–1297)

 Pagan Kingdom during Narapatisithu's reign.
 Burmese chronicles also claim Kengtung and Chiang Mai.
 Core areas shown in darker yellow.
 Peripheral areas in light yellow.
 Pagan incorporated key ports of Lower Burma into its core administration by the 13th century.

-Over the next 30 years, Anawrahta founded the Pagan Kingdom, unifying for the first time the regions that would later constitute the modern-day Burma.
+Over the next 30 years, Anawrahta founded the Pagan Kingdom, unifying for the first time the regions that would later constitute modern-day Burma.
 Anawrahta's successors by the late 12th century had extended their influence farther south into the upper Malay Peninsula, at least to the Salween River in the east, below the current China border in the farther north, and to the west, northern Arakan and the Chin Hills.
 The Burmese Chronicles claim Pagan's suzerainty over the entire Chao Phraya Valley, and the Thai chronicles include the lower Malay Peninsula down to the Strait of Malacca to Pagan's realm.

 By the early 12th century, Pagan had emerged as a major power alongside the Khmer Empire in Southeast Asia, recognised by Song China and the Chola dynasty of India.
 Well into the mid-13th century, most of mainland Southeast Asia was under some degree of control of either the Pagan Empire or the Khmer Empire.

-Anawrahta also implemented a series of key social, religious and economic reforms that would have a lasting impact in Burmese history.
+Anawrahta also implemented a series of key social, religious, and economic reforms that would have a lasting impact on Burmese history.
 His social and religious reforms later developed into the modern-day culture of Myanmar.
 The most important development was the introduction of Theravada Buddhism to Upper Burma after Pagan's conquest of the Thaton Kingdom in 1057.
-Supported by royal patronage, the Buddhist school gradually spread to the village level in the next three centuries although Vajrayana Buddhist, Mahayana, Hindu, and animism remained heavily entrenched at all social strata.
+Supported by royal patronage, the Buddhist school gradually spread to the village level in the next three centuries, although Vajrayana Buddhist, Mahayana, Hindu, and animism remained heavily entrenched at all social strata.